ihategravel2/ihategravel-blocks/README.md

-# ihategravel-blocks
+# ihategravel's Blocks

 A collection of example blocks you can use for your own addons!

-# Credit
+# Are you allowed to use these blocks?
-If you use any of these example blocks credit and/or link to this github repository would be appriecated.
+Simple answer, yes.
+As long as you attribute this repository on any Add-On websites such as mcpedl.com your welcome to use these blocks in anyway you like.
+What is NOT allowed is failing to attribute this repository or claiming that you are the owner/creator of such blocks.

 # Contributing
 If you wish to contribute feel freee to create a pull request.

-## Standards
+## Contribution Standards
 All blocks must have the following components:
 1. "minecraft:map_color"
 2. "minecraft:friction" (Friction set to the default of 0.4 unless otherwise)